 \subsection{Privacy awareness}

-Recall from Section \ref{sec:datacollection} that our crawls collected, among other properties, the privacy settings $Q_v$ for each node $v$. $Q_v$ consists of four bits, each corresponding to one privacy attribute.
-By default, Facebook sets these attributes to `allow', i.e., $Q_v\!=\!1111$ for a new node $v$.
-Users can freely change these default settings of $Q_v$.
-We refer to the users that choose to do so as `privacy aware' users, and we denote by $PA$ the level of privacy awareness of a user $v$, {\em i.e.,} privacy aware users have $PA=\Prob(Q_v\!\neq\!1111)$.
+We also collected the privacy settings $Q_v$ for each node $v$. $Q_v$ consists of four bits, each corresponding to one privacy attribute.
+By default, \facebook sets these attributes to `allow', i.e., $Q_v\!=\!1111$ for a new node $v$.
+We call users who change these default settings as `privacy aware' users, and we denote by $PA$ the level of privacy awareness of a user $v$, {\em i.e.,} privacy aware users have $PA=\Prob(Q_v\!\neq\!1111)$.

-In Fig.~\ref{fig:PrivacySettings_hist}, we present the distribution of privacy settings among Facebook users.
-About 84\% of users leave the settings unchanged, {\em i.e.,} $\Prob(Q_v\!\!=\!\!1111)\simeq0.84$.
-The remaining 16\% of users modified the default settings, yielding $PA=0.16$ across the entire Facebook.
-The two most popular modifications are $Q_v\!=\!1011$ (`hide my photo') and $Q_v\!=\!1101$ (`hide my friends'), each applied by about 7\% of users.

-The privacy awareness $PA$ of Facebook users depends on many factors, such as the geographical location, node degree or the privacy awareness of friends.
-For example, in Table~\ref{tab:Privacy_vs_network} we classify the regional networks with respect to $PA$ of their members.
-Note the different types of countries in the two extreme ends of the spectrum.
-In particular, many FB users in the Middle East seem to be highly concerned about privacy.
-Interestingly, Canada regions show up at both ends, clearly splitting into English and French speaking parts.
+We studied the privacy awareness in \facebook and we report some of our findings.
+First, we present the distribution of privacy settings among \facebook users in Fig.~\ref{fig:PrivacySettings_hist}, which shows that about 84\% of users leave the settings unchanged, {\em i.e.,} $\Prob(Q_v\!\!=\!\!1111)\simeq0.84$.
+The remaining 16\% of users modified he default settings, yielding $PA=0.16$ across the entire \facebook.
+The two most popular modifications are $Q_v\!=\!1011$ (``hide my photo'') and $Q_v\!=\!1101$ (``hide my friends''), each applied by about 7\% of users.
+Second, the privacy awareness $PA$ of \facebook users depends on many factors, such as the geographical location, node degree or the privacy awareness of friends.
+In Table~\ref{tab:Privacy_vs_network} we classify the regional networks with respect to $PA$ of their members.

-Another factor that affects the privacy settings of a user is the node degree.
-We present the results in Fig.~\ref{fig:privacy_vs_deg}.
-Low degree nodes tend to be very concerned about privacy, whereas high degree nodes hardly ever bother to modify the default settings.
-This clear trend makes sense in practice.
-Indeed, to protect her privacy, a privacy concerned user would carefully select her Facebook friends, {\em e.g.,} by avoiding linking to strangers.
+In Fig.~\ref{fig:privacy_vs_deg}, we show the effect of node degree on the privacy settings of a user.
+We found that low degree nodes tend to be very concerned about privacy, whereas high degree nodes hardly ever bother to modify the default settings.
+This clear trend makes sense in practice: to protect her privacy, a privacy concerned user would carefully select her \facebook friends, {\em e.g.,} by avoiding linking to strangers.
 At the other extreme, there are users who prefer to have as many `friends' as possible, which is much easier with unrestricted privacy attributes.

-Finally, in Fig.~\ref{fig:privacy_vs_privacy} we show how privacy awareness of a user depends on the privacy awareness of her friends.
-We observe a clear positive correlation.
+Finally, we found that the privacy awareness of a user is positively correlated with the privacy awareness of her friends.
+We observe a clear positive correlation in Fig.~\ref{fig:privacy_vs_privacy}.